Jericó’s New Religion: Food

 Beatriz is a local Jericoana who's been waking up at 5 a.m. every morning for over fifteen years to feed her town with her delicious all-butter treats.

 When we stopped by and rang her doorbell, she happily invited us in and gave us samples of her freshly baked crackers and cookies made with butter, flour, and egg.
 We left with a bag, smiles on our faces, and, very likely, a trail of crumbs behind us.

 Beatriz proudly sells her artisanal snacks at ten different stores in town, but we recommend you go right to the source.

 Speaking of butter and cookies, the nuns at Jericó's convent also prefer butter.

 If you're not sure where to eat in Jericó, the Clarisa sisters can help you out with a snack.
 They sell two varieties of butter cookies in boxes of about 100 for 8,000 COP.

 And when the sisters aren’t making their delicious butter cookies, they’re making wine.

-Sister Helena, who attended us from behind the grate, told us the sister who makes the wine couldn’t to talk to us and we certainly weren’t allowed in the cloisters, so we we just had to pick from the couple of varieties of wine a random.
-At 20,000 COP for 750 mL, cheaper than most wines here in Colombia, we couldn’t go wrong.
+Sister Helena, who attended us from behind the grate, told us the sister who makes the wine couldn't talk to us, and we certainly weren't allowed in the cloisters, so we just had to pick from a couple of varieties of wine a random.
+At 20,000 COP for 750 mL, cheaper than most wines here in Colombia, we couldn't go wrong.